tira28/smartinfra-webapp/README.md

 2. Development

 * Master is a branch for being used as one of toolchains for production.
 * Development is a branch where people use it to develop the app.
 Every pull and push request related to de elopment is made to development branch.
-Once reviewed, changes on development branch will be merged on master branch.
+Once reviewed, changes on development branch will be merged to master branch.This is done via Git web interface.